ashishu007/ashishu007.github.io/blog/_posts/2020-04-17-ICCBR-2020-Conference-Paper.md

 ---

 <div style="text-align: justify">
-Recently, my paper titled **Case-Based Approach to Automated Natural Language Generation for Obituaries** got accepted for oral presentation at ICCBR 2020.
+Recently, my paper titled <b>Case-Based Approach to Automated Natural Language Generation for Obituaries</b> got accepted for oral presentation at ICCBR 2020.
 The paper presents a case-based approach to automatically generate obituary of a deceased person from the information of that person given as structured input.
 </div>

 **(This blog is under development)**